9 min read

 March 17, 2025

-Across the UK today 5.7 million people are carers, supporting a loved one who is older, disabled or seriously ill.
-Carer’s UK say “A carer is a person of any age who provides unpaid care and support to a family member, friend or neighbour who is disabled, has an illness or long-term condition, or who needs extra help as they grow older”
+According to Carers UK, “A carer is a person of any age who provides unpaid care and support to a family member, friend or neighbour who is disabled, has an illness or long-term condition, or who needs extra help as they grow older.”

 Purpl accepts no responsibility for the content of third-party websites and cannot guarantee that all these services mentioned may be able to help.
 Please note that situations and funding change from time to time.
 Purpl offer this information to be helpful and in good faith.

-Carer’s Allowance is a taxable benefit designed to support people who provide at least 35 hours of care per week for someone who receives a qualifying disability benefit.
+Carer’s Allowance is a taxable benefit designed to provide financial support for carers who provide at least 35 hours of care per week for someone who receives a qualifying disability benefit.
 It helps unpaid carers who might otherwise struggle financially due to their caregiving responsibilities.
 The allowance provides recognition of the essential role carers play in supporting the healthcare system by enabling people with disabilities or illnesses to remain in their own homes.

 As of the 2024/2025 tax year, Carer’s Allowance is paid at a rate of £81.90 per week.